MicrosoftDocs/azure-docs/articles/spring-apps/how-to-configure-enterprise-spring-cloud-gateway-filters.md

 This factory accepts the following configuration parameters:

-- `headers`: A list of headers to check (use the first one that you find).
+- `headers`: A list of headers to check.
+The first one found is used.
 - `attribute name`: The name used to store the header value as an exchange attribute.

 The following example configures a `StoreHeader` factory: